 Paste the content into their modules.
 If you need to, you can go into Advanced Design Settings and add padding to make the column the width you want and to make the correct space between elements that are above or below the content.

 Continue to copy and paste until you have all of the content transferred to the new website.
 By doing this process you are recreating your pages one component at a time.
-This is a time-consuming process but the advantages you gain from the flexibility of WordPress is worth the effort.
+This is a time-consuming process but the advantages you gain from the flexibility of WordPress are worth the effort.

 You’ll also have to copy and paste your images and any other media you have on your website.
 Make sure to only copy your own images and not those that came with your GoDaddy template.
 Since the images were part of the WebsiteBuilder package it’s likely they were under license just for that package.

-Once you’ve created your pages you can create the menu system using WordPress’s easy to use menu customizer.
+Once you’ve created your pages you can create the menu system using WordPress’s easy-to-use menu customizer.
 You’ll find this in the dashboard under Appearance.
 Select the pages you want and then drag and drop them into their proper locations.
 Don’t forget to set this menu as the primary menu.
 For more information about creating custom menus see the article How to Create Custom Menu Structures in WordPress.

 You can adjust the colors for the menu links in the Theme Customizer.
 Select Header & Navigation, Primary Menu Bar, and then paste in the text colors.
 I also adjusted the menu height to match the GoDaddy site from this menu.
+If you’d like to take your menu customization to the next level, here’s our list of some of the best menu plugins that you can add to your new WordPress site.

 You’ll want your links to match your GoDaddy website.
 This way any links to your website still work and you don’t lose traffic and SEO.